MatveevDmtr/Hash-Table/README.md

 | Baseline [v.0] |      7.13        |     1                |
 | AVX strcmp [v.1]|      6.05          |   1.17               |

 _One measure_ means searching all words from the text.
 Each word is searched 1 time.
-There are usually nearly 2000 _measures_.
+There are usually 2000 _measures_.

 Obviously, this optimization has a good influence on program's performance.